Godzilla: King of the Monsters (2019 film): Marketing

-The marketing costs was reported to be $100–150 million.
+The marketing costs were reported to range $100–150 million.
 In June 2017, Legendary's official Twitter account for Kong: Skull Island began posting videos revealing a timeline and background information of Monarch's discoveries, which teased elements for Godzilla: King of the Monsters and Godzilla vs. Kong.
 During the 2017 San Diego Comic-Con, Legendary revealed an image of a stone sculpture featuring Mothra, two larvae, and an egg.
 On July 12, 2018, two first-look images featuring Godzilla unleashing his atomic breath skyward, and Millie Bobby Brown and Vera Farmiga, were released, along with a few plot details.

 On July 18, 2018, a teaser clip was released featuring Brown, and the viral Monarch website went live with documents providing information on the monsters.
 On July 21, 2018, the first trailer was shown at San Diego Comic-Con and later released online that same day.
-In October 2018, Legendary Comics held a panel titled Godzilla: Secrets of the MonsterVerse at the L.A.
+In October 2018, Legendary Comics held a panel titled Godzilla: Secrets of the Monsterverse at the L.A.
 Comic Con, which presented a sneak peek at the prequel comic Godzilla: Aftershock.
 In November 2018, a panel for the film was held at the Tokyo Comic-Con where Dougherty revealed concept art, a teaser for an upcoming trailer, and the S.H.MonsterArts figures with designs of the Titans.
-That same month, Dougherty posted a new image of Godzilla from the film on Twitter with a caption from the Book of Job originally concerning the Leviathan.

 In early December 2018, teaser clips of Rodan, Mothra, and King Ghidorah from a then-upcoming trailer were released online.
 On December 9, 2018, a new trailer premiered at Comic Con Experience.
 On December 10, 2018, the film's first teaser poster and CCXP trailer were released.
 On December 13, 2018, character posters for Rodan, Mothra, and Ghidorah were released.
 In January 2019, Dougherty released a new image of King Ghidorah via Twitter, and in February 2019, four new character posters of Godzilla, Rodan, Mothra, and King Ghidorah were released to celebrate the Chinese New Year.